ghodulik95/chromebook-nautilus-desktop/README.md

 Confirm everything is working:

 1. Flip into tablet mode.
 You should get a notification and you can confirm the keyboard is disabled and re-enabled when you exit tablet mode.
-2. Open Chrome normally, and you can test the 3-finger swiping for back and forward, and the top row keys for back, forward, refresh, and fullscreen. **Note that there is unfortunately no cute arrow animation like in ChromeOS, so if a specific web page is being unresponsive to back/forward/refresh, it may look like nothing is happening.** Be sure to test multiple pages before concluding that it didn't work.
-(I have created a script for animations in another branch but ran into issues getting Touché to execute commands.)
+2. Open Chrome normally, and you can test the 3-finger swiping for back and forward, and the top row keys for back, forward, refresh, and fullscreen.
+You should see little arrow navigations for back/forward/refresh in browsers.
 3. Test brightness and volume keys.
 (The volume keys should still be responsive even without connected to Bluetooth.)
 4. Confirm the "lock" key actually is "Delete".
 	- (This is not standard ChromeOS functionality, but I made an assumption that most Linux users would prefer to have a Delete key, which is otherwise not present on the keyboard.
 If you prefer a lock/sleep behavior, there is guidance on how to do that in the comments of `.config/keyboardmapping/.Xmodmap`)